How to Make a Fabric Pumpkin Topiary

 Fabric pumpkins are a popular decoration during Halloween and Thanksgiving.
 These pumpkins can be purchased in a number of colors and designs, but can be expensive to buy.
 However, you can easily make them yourself, then embellish them and use them to create your own stacked pumpkin topiary.
 These pumpkins require minimal sewing skills and are a great project for using up scrap fabric and trim.
 This tutorial shares all the steps and includes ideas for decorating and building your own stacked pumpkin topiary.

 - Fabric (sizes vary) - you can make each of your pumpkins out of different material, or use the same fabric for all.
-I used scraps of upholstery fabric, but you can use any material of your choice.
+I painted some of my fabric with acrylic paint, but this is optional.

 - Two different designs of ribbon

 - Sewing needle and thread that coordinates with your fabric

 - Fiber fill for stuffing pumpkins